carymrobbins/carymrobbins.github.io/posts/dev/2018-04-26-merging-case-classes.md

 title: Merging Case Classes with Monoid and Shapeless
 ---

-The other day at work I came across a structure similar the following.
+The other day at work I came across a structure similar to the following.
 The data, types, and logic have all been greatly simplified to protect you from irrelevant noise.